 According to the European Respiratory Journal, snoring can be caused by the following:

-- Alcohol use before bedtime
+- Alcohol use before bedtime.

-- Sleeping on your back
+- Sleeping on your back.

-A new form of therapy called hypoglossal nerve stimulation, which involves implanting a pulse generator that stimulates forward movement, is available for those who snore because their tongue blocks their airway.
+Hypoglossal nerve stimulation, which involves implanting a pulse generator that stimulates forward movement, is available for those who snore because their tongue blocks their airway.
 This inhibits the tongue from falling back against the throat.